simon0191/MinerPCAdviser/README.md

 MinerPCAdviser
 ==============

-by Antonio Jiménez and Simón Soriano
+by Antonio Jiménez and Simón Soriano.